 To put it simply, it is the optical quality people are accustomed to with Mak telescopes.
-Mak telescopes are well known for having excellent optical quality, which is crucially important for planetary observing, what you are likely to use this telescope for.
+Mak telescopes are well known for having excellent optical quality, which is crucially important for planetary observing, which you are likely to use this telescope for.
 The scope also has a relatively small central obstruction, which improves the quality of planetary views.
 The scope also shares the gift of being relatively small and light with SCT telescopes, which can be great for people who want a more portable setup.

-Overall, in my opinion, the Orion 7” Mak telescope is one for not very many astronomers because of its long focal length, relatively small aperture and high cost.
-But those who are interested in having a small, light and portable planetary setup without having to use a Barlow lens or a long telescope should definitely consider Orion 9969 180mm Maksutov-Cassegrain Telescope, especially if they are looking for high-quality optics and a small central obstruction.
+Overall, in my opinion, the Orion 7” Mak telescope is one for not very many astronomers because of its long focal length, relatively small aperture, and high cost.
+But those who are interested in having a small, light, and portable planetary setup without having to use a Barlow lens or a long telescope should definitely consider Orion 9969 180mm Maksutov-Cassegrain Telescope, especially if they are looking for high-quality optics and a small central obstruction.